-This PE aims to test how to transfer the results of the MATES project’s skills strategy to an EU member state.
-Therefore, involvement of key training providers & its replication in other countries within the European context is expected.
+This Pilot Experience aimed to test the transfer of results from the MATES Skills Strategy to Greece.
+Involvement of key training providers was key and its replication and scale-up in other countries within a European context is expected.

 MATES ‘Strategy Baseline Report’ Lines Of Actions being addressed

 The MATES Strategy Baseline report consists of results which were obtained from the extensive work carried out by the MATES partners; workshops with experts, Delphi questionnaires, desktop studies and surveys.
 This report synthesises the MATES strategy baseline to bridge the skills gap between training offers and the industry demands in the Maritime Technologies value chain.
 The full report can be accessed here.
-Below are the Lines of Actions identified in the report (see pages 17 and 18) which the GTMSC will address (SB = shipbuilding):
+Below are the Lines of Actions identified in the report (see pages 17 and 18) which the Training Seminar addressed (SB = shipbuilding):